jiayangli-nu/blog/_posts/2021-1-12-Variational-Inequality.md

 ---
 layout: post
-title: Variational Inequality Theory
+title: Variational Inequality: Classical Results and New Insights
 ---

-Variational inequality (VI) was first proposed as a tool to study partial differential equations in the 1960s.
+*Variational inequality* (VI) was first proposed as a tool to study partial differential equations in the 1960s.
 Subsequently, researchers began to realize that it could also be a powerful tool for various problems in operations research, economics and engineering.

 Actually, when I started to learn about it, I thought this topic was a little bit outdated.
 However, after looking deep into VI, I realized it still could be a powerful tool for my research.
 Meanwhile, recent advances in machine learning could also help us understand more about VI.
 Therefore, I decided to write this blog to provide a documentation and unification of some fundamental concepts about VI.
 Specifically, we will mainly focus on the following questions.